wendyverdonk93/docs/content/integrations/ecommerce-integrations/lightspeed_core/faq/deleting-multisafepay-app.md

 To delete the MultiSafepay integration from Lightspeed and remove the payment methods, follow these steps:

-1. Log in to your Lightspeed app.
+1. Sign in to your Lightspeed app.
 2. Go to **Apps** > **Purchased apps** > **MultiSafepay payments**.
 3. Click **Go to app**.
-4. Log in to the MultiSafepay app.
+4. Sign in to the MultiSafepay app.
 5. Click **Disable all payment methods**.